Met Office: Seasonal forecasts

 The Met Office makes seasonal and long range forecasts and distributes them to customers and users globally.
 The Met Office was the first climate and weather forecast provider to be recognised as a Global Producing Centre of long range forecasts by the World Meteorological Organisation and continues to provide forecasts to the WMO for dissemination to other national meteorological services worldwide.

 Met Office research has broken new ground in seasonal forecasting for the extratropics and has demonstrated its abilities in its seasonal predictions of the North Atlantic Oscillation and winter climate for Europe and North America.

 Supply of forecasts for broadcasting companies

 One of the main media companies, ITV produce forecasts for ITV Weather using the Met Office's data and animated weather symbols.

 The BBC used to use Met Office forecasts for all of its output, but on 23 August 2015, it was announced that the BBC would be replacing the Met Office with MeteoGroup, a competing provider, as part of the corporation's legal obligation to provide best value for money for the licence fee payers.
 The BBC still uses some Met Office data for certain forecasts, particularly severe weather warnings and the Shipping Forecast.
+In July 2025, the BBC announced that it would be partnering with the Met Office again in future.